sanjayamirthraj/eigengames/README.md

 3. **Better Resource Usage**: Modern multi-core systems can efficiently distribute computational resources across concurrent transaction execution
 4. **Economic Efficiency**: Gas price prioritization ensures block space goes to the transactions with the highest economic value

-## Visualization of Parallel vs. Sequential Processing

-We built an interactive 3D visualization that shows the performance difference between sequential and parallel transaction processing.
-It helps users see the benefits of parallel execution through a clear, animated comparison.

-### Key Visualization Features

-1. **Transaction Positioning**: Transactions appear as blocks being processed inside larger blockchain blocks.
-The visualization clearly shows:
-   - Sequential transactions entering one at a time into a blockchain block
-   - Batch/parallel transactions being grouped and processed together in optimized batches

-2. **Visual Cues and Animation Effects**:
-   - Smooth path animations show transactions following a curved trajectory into blocks
-   - Easing functions create natural motion as transactions are processed
-   - Highlight effects pulse when transactions enter blocks, providing visual feedback
-   - Color coding helps distinguish between sequential and parallel processing modes

-3. **Camera Movements**:
-   - Dynamic camera angles follow the action, focusing on key parts of the process
-   - Transitions between processing stages help users follow the complete workflow

-4. **Performance Metrics Display**:
-   - Real-time counters show transactions processed
-   - Timer displays compare the speed difference between sequential and parallel methods
-   - Final statistics highlight the efficiency gains from parallel processing

-This visualization works as both an educational tool and a demonstration of how much faster parallel transaction processing can be.

-## Performance Monitoring

 We added comprehensive metrics instrumentation so you can monitor how the parallel pool is performing:

 - Transaction throughput and queue depth monitoring